 Incorporating M.O.S.T.™ into your design provides you with a wealth of benefits.
 Engineers save significant time initially when integrating M.O.S.T.™ into a system, since it is a solid pre-aligned block.
 In addition, the long-term maintenance savings are enormous.
 Because we’ve permanently aligned this extremely stable assembly, you will never need to adjust it!

 PLX has used M.O.S.T.™ to manufacture optical structures incorporating from 2 to 5 optical elements, with typical clear apertures of 0.5" to 5" diameter.
 Larger or smaller clear apertures are also possible.
-PLX manufactures the majority of its M.O.S.T.™ units utilizing flat elements, but can also incorporate non-flat surfaces if output results are well defined.
-In fact, PLX can customize a M.O.S.T.™ structure to incorporate virtually any special feature or configuration you require.
+PLX manufactures the majority of its M.O.S.T.™ units utilizing flat elements, but can also incorporate non-flat surfaces if output results are well-defined.
+In fact, PLX can customize a M.O.S.T.™ structure to incorporate virtually any special feature or configuration you require and can improve practically any lab setup you need to convert to an instrument.